seleniumforest/cosmos-indexer/readme.md

 ### Code

-1. Handle Errors
+1. Better error handling
 2. Divide code to low coupled modules
 3. Make advanced balancer or integrate 3rd party
 4. Work with typings for Indexed/Raw blocks

 ### Features

-1. Module to integrate new blockchains
+1. Use dependabot to update chain-registry package more frequently
-2. Use dependabot to update chain-registry package more frequently
+2. Feature to expose rest urls for calling other API methods (or we can pass them throgh ctx???)
-3. Add chain-registry data hot refresh every day
+3. Make configs for production build/pm2
-4. Feature to expose rest urls for calling other API methods (or we can pass them throgh ctx???)
+4. Default handlers for basic events (msgsend, msgdelegate, msgvote etc.), should be extendable for any chain.